Skip to main content

 • is complaining of severe leg pain or difficulty standing

-• has an infection, is still unwell after 24 hours or is getting worse - it may be sepsis
+• is still unwell after 24 hours or is getting worse

 Signs and symptoms of sepsis

 It's not always easy to tell if you are developing sepsis.
 There are lots of possible symptoms.
 Symptoms can be vague.
-They can be like symptoms of other conditions, including flu or a chest infection.
+They can be similar to symptoms of other conditions, including flu or a chest infection.

 Sepsis cannot develop unless you have an infection.